Pathophysiology Of Dementia In The Brain: What Causes It?

 A dementia diagnosis can be challenging

-Benefits of online therapy
+Benefits of online therapy for caregivers of a person with dementia

-Online therapy can be a simple and accessible way to receive support as the caregiver of a person living with dementia.
+Online therapy can be a simple and available way to receive support as the caregiver of a person living with dementia.
 You may find it difficult to leave home and set up sufficient care for your loved one while you attend therapy, so the opportunity to attend sessions from the comfort of your home can be convenient.
 In addition, online therapy can make it easy to match with a therapist who has experience helping others come to terms with a dementia diagnosis.

 A 2022 study investigated the efficacy of online cognitive behavioral therapy for family caregivers of people with dementia.
 It found that this online intervention generally decreased distress in the caregivers and empowered them to manage upsetting thoughts related to the dementia diagnosis.